Gender Roles in the Bedroom, the Therapy Room, and the Mind

 When “Real Men Don’t Cry” Becomes a Death Sentence

 Ah, the good old “boys don’t cry” anthem — a timeless tune passed down like a cursed family heirloom.
 From birth, many boys get the memo: emotions are the enemy, vulnerability is weakness, and asking for help?
 That’s a plot twist no man should ever face.
-Instead, men are handed a stiff upper lip and a toolkit full of emotional duct tape.
+So they learn to hide what hurts, calling it strength, and no one tells them how much it costs.
+Until the mental health bills start rolling in.

 But here’s the dark punchline: suppressing feelings doesn’t make them disappear.
-It just lets them fester like an unwanted guest at a party, turning into anxiety, depression, or worse.
+It only drives them underground, where they grow in the dark — until they find their way out as anxiety, depression, or worse.
 As Dr. Michael Addis, a leading psychologist specializing in men’s mental health, puts it: “Rigid adherence to traditional masculine norms is associated with worse mental health outcomes, including higher levels of depression and suicidality.”
 (Addis, 2008)

 A 2018 study in The Lancet Psychiatry found that men are significantly more likely to die by suicide than women, largely linked to societal pressures to “man up” and not seek support (Canetto & Sakinofsky, 1998; WHO, 2019).
-And before you roll your eyes thinking this is just whining — this script literally kills.
+It may sound like an old cliché — until you realize this script literally kills.
 The World Health Organization reports that men’s life expectancy lags behind women’s globally, partly due to untreated mental health issues and risky coping strategies like substance abuse (WHO, 2019).

 Emotional immaturity and poor regulation?
 Also offshoots of this rigid script.
 When boys grow up believing feelings are off-limits, they miss out on learning how to handle them healthily.
-The result: difficulties in relationships, poor communication, and sometimes, a truckload of bottled-up rage disguised as “just how he is.”.
+Research shows that traditional masculine norms are linked to lower emotional awareness and fewer coping skills (Mahalik et al., 2003; Wong et al., 2017).
+The result?
+Struggles with closeness, miscommunication, and anger that often shows up as withdrawal or control.
+And then we call it personality — not pain.

 But wait — there’s more.
 While men struggle to manage their emotions, women often become the unofficial emotional laborers in relationships, carrying the burden of calming storms and holding the emotional fort.
 This labor—largely invisible and undervalued—takes its toll.
 According to a 2017 study by psychologist Bella DePaulo and colleagues, women tend to report lower satisfaction in relationships partly because of this disproportionate emotional labor (DePaulo et al., 2017).